jototland/stackedit_workspace/statistikknotater/r.md

 #### `rank`
 If you were to sort a list, which `rank` would each element have?
 (The function `rank` returns the index position each element would have in a sorted list.
-If there are several equal equal elements, `rank` will return the median of the indices).
+If there are several equal equal elements, `rank` will return the average of the indices, unless `ties.method` is specified).
 ```
 > rank(rank(c("c", "a", "d", "b"))
 [1] 3 1 4 2